-Priyanka Chopra & Nick Jonas Wedding Date Nears As Couple Teases ‘Family’ On Instagram
+Priyanka Chopra & Nick Jonas’ Wedding Date Nears As Couple Teases ‘Family’ On Instagram

-It was a Happy Thanksgiving indeed for Priyanka Chopra and Nick Jonas, who celebrated the holiday in Delhi, India surrounded by family.
+It was a Happy Thanksgiving indeed for Priyanka Chopra and Nick Jonas, who celebrated the holiday in Delhi, India, surrounded by family.

 The former Quantico star shared a photo on Instagram Thursday, November 22 which prominently featured Jonas at the head of the table with Chopra sitting at his right.